gneu77/rx-signals/docs/rx-signals_start.md

 ```
 adds a non-lazy behavior-source (which so far would be equivalent to `store.addNonLazyBehavior(identifier, NEVER, initialValueOrValueGetter)` or `store.addNonLazyBehavior(identifier, of(initialValue))`).

-However, you can add as many reducers for this state as you like:
+However, you can add as many reducers for this state as you like, one for each event that should be handled (so trying to add a second reducer with the same stateIdentifier and eventIdentifier would result in an error):
 ```typescript
 store.addReducer(
   stateIdentifier: TypeIdentifier<T>,